dmccarthy6/Tasks/README.md

 ***
 ## About The Developer:
 I am an iOS Developer from Northern CA. I focus on writing applications in Swift and/or Objective-C. To learn more about me you can check out my [portfolio](https://dylanmccarthyios.com).

 ***
-## About This Project:
-- **Why did I make this?** I wanted a to-do list application that made it easier to stay on top of my tasks (don't we all?).
-I wanted the ability to add items to my calendar which would help me avoid snoozing items until I forgot about them.
-I also built this application to get a deeper dive into Core Data and CloudKit frameworks.

-- **What Did I Learn?** With this update I refactored almost the entire application to better reflect what I've learned as a developer since I first released Tasks.
-I focused on making the application adhere towards MVC.
-I also implemented a protocol for my database to abstract that functionality.
-Built a framework to hold my Core Data stack in order to provide Core Data access to both my today widget and my application.

-- **What am I working on now?** I'm focusing on the UI currently to improve the look and feel of the application.
-While I'm not a designer myself, I'm trying to focus on the appearance.

-***
 ## *** Current Version Images ***